-FALLOW PERIODS are time intervals during which seed crops are not being grown in the field.
-Among other benefits, fallow periods help reduce pests by removing their preferred food source for a while.
+FALLOW PERIODS, also called regenerative agriculture, are time intervals during which crops are not grown in the field.
+Fallow periods allow the land to rest and help reduce pests by removing their preferred food source for a while.
 While this approach doesn't eliminate all pests, it reduces their population growth to a more manageable level.